 Buyer’s Guide: Tips for Choosing the Best Cat Food for Urinary Health

-Choosing a cat food for a feline can be difficult, especially if your feline has an underlying health problem that needs to be offset by diet, such as chronic urinary tract infections or stones.
+Choosing a urinary cat food for a feline can be difficult, especially if your feline has an underlying health problem that needs to be offset by diet, such as chronic urinary tract infections or stones.
 Many cats with common urinary tract problems are diagnosed with FLUTD, which stands for feline lower urinary tract disease.
 Felines with this problem have reoccurring bacterial bladder infections, develop bladder crystals, and have inflammation in their urinary tract.

 This problem is more severe in males, as it can cause urinary blockage and be life-threatening.
 Females are more prone to bacterial infections, but they don’t suffer blockages as often.